-Mind in 1955.7 According to Mackie, the problem of evil in its simplest form - that God is omnipotent and wholly good, yet evil exists - does not bring out the full force of the contradiction.
+Mackie presents his argument in an essay 'Evil and Omnipotence', which appeared in the journal Mind in 1955.8 According to Mackie, the simplest form of the problem of evil - that God is omnipotent and wholly good, yet evil exists - does not bring out the full force of the contradiction.
 Mackie therefore introduces two further principles or 'quasi-logical rules' to show more precisely where the contradiction lies.
-His argument runs as follows:
+His argument runs as follows: the problem of evil can only be resolved if at least one of these five propositions is jettisoned.

-- 1) God is omnipotent: i.e., there are no limits to what an omnipotent being can do. - 2) God is wholly good: i.e., a wholly good being is opposed to evil in such a way that it eliminates evil as far as it can. - 3) God is omniscient: i.e., if evil exists or is about to come into existence, then an omniscient being knows that it exists or is about to come into existence. - 4) Evil exists. - 5) God exists.
+- 1 God is omnipotent: i.e., there are no limits to what an omnipotent being can do - 2 God is wholly good: i.e., a wholly good being is opposed to evil in such a way that it eliminates evil as far as it can. - 3 God is omniscient: i.e., if evil exists or is about to come into existence, then an omniscient being knows that it exists or is about to come into existence. - 4 Evil exists. - 5 God exists.